kongper/no.ThermoFloor/README.md

 * English
 * Dutch

+## Alpha testing:
+The app and driver are currently in an Alpha stage and need to be debugged.
+Contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom) if you are able to support in testing and debugging.

 ## Feedback:
-Any requests please post them in the [ThermoFloor (Heatit) app topic on the Athom Forum](https://forum.athom.com/discussion/3113/) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)
+Any requests please post them in the [ThermoFloor (Heatit) app topic on the Athom Forum](https://forum.athom.com/discussion/3181/) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)
 If possible, please report issues at the [issues section on Github](https://github.com/TedTolboom/no.ThermoFloor/issues) otherwise in the above mentioned topic.

 ### Donate: